 Claire empowered advisers to provide customer-focused resolutions including removing previous refund limits and creating an Amazon account so anyone could purchase a bespoke and personal gift to say ‘sorry’.
 Through these initiatives and building the team, colleague engagement has increased from 65% to 85%.

 Join Claire to discuss how she tackled the fundamental issues holding the contact centre back, with multi-award winning results.Awards:

-How organisations are developing complaint handling and resolution strategies that are transforming top line and bottom line performance.
+How organisations are developing complaint handling and resolution strategies that are transforming business performance.